Ryan McMahon Preview, Player Props: Rockies vs. Cubs

 Ryan McMahon At The Plate

-- McMahon has 124 hits and an OBP of .327, both of which are tops among Colorado hitters this season.

-- McMahon has picked up a hit in 62.7% of his 134 games this year, with at least two hits in 24.6% of those games.
+- McMahon has reached base via a hit in 84 games this year (of 135 played), and had multiple hits in 33 of those games.

-- In 43 games this year (32.1%), McMahon has picked up an RBI, and in 16 of those games (11.9%) he had more than one.
-He has also driven home three or more of his team's runs in seven contests.
+- In 43 games this year (31.9%), McMahon has picked up an RBI, and in 16 of those games (11.9%) he had two or more.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.